Arithmetics in number systems with cubic base: Case with two negative conjugates

-Let us denote it by $H(a,b)$ referring to the coefficients of the minimal polynomial of $\beta$.
-Let $w$ be a number obtained when we add or subtract two nonnegative $\beta$-integers.
-Obviously, $0\leq\|\sigma(w)\|_2\leq 2H(a,b)$.
-Now consider numbers whose greedy expansion has exactly $l$ digits after the frational points, i.e., $a_{-l}\neq 0$ and $a_i=0$ for all $i< -l$.
-If we prove that for all such numbers it holds that their norm is greater than $2H(a,b)$, we also show that numbers with more digits satisfy the same inequality.
-It follows from the fact that the set with $l+1$ digits can be examined as a set with $l$ digits and consequently the components in the image of map $\sigma$ are multiplied by $\frac{1}{\beta'}<-1$ and $\frac{1}{\beta''}<-1$, which leads to increase in the value of the norm of $\sigma$.
+Now consider the numbers whose greedy expansion has exactly $l$ digits after the frational point, i.e., $a_{-l}\neq 0$ and $a_i=0$ for all $i< -l$.
+If we prove that for all such numbers it holds that their norm is greater than $2H(a,b)$, we also show that the numbers with more digits after the fractional point satisfy the same inequality.
+This conclusion can be deduced from the following facts.
+The elements which has exactly $l+1$ after the fractional point in their greedy expansions can be obtained from the numbers with $l$ such digits multiplying by $\frac{1}{\beta}$.
+It also implies that the components of their image under the map $\sigma$ are consequently multiplied by $\frac{1}{\beta'}$ or $\frac{1}{\beta''}$, respectively.
+However, $\frac{1}{\beta'},\frac{1}{\beta''}<-1$, which leads to an increase in the value of the norm of $\sigma$.

-Therefore, if we prove that all the numbers $w_l$ with $l$ digits behind the fractional point satisfy $\|\sigma(w_l)\|_2>2H(a,b)$, then we obtain the upper bound on $L_{\oplus}(\beta)$.
-However, we have infinitely many numbers with this property.
-But we can consider the numbers whose greedy expansion has only $l$ digits after the fractional point, no nonzero digits before, and find the minimum of their set, which is finite and can be examined by a program.
-Nevertheless, we also must increase the value of the bound from $2H(a,b)$ to $3H(a,b)$ to deal with our simplification.
-The Table \ref{tab:6} shows our results for several cubic Pisot unit bases with two negative conjugates, where we combine our computer calculations with the lower bound provided by the beginning of this section.
-The number $x$ denotes our minimum.
+Therefore, if we prove that all the numbers $w_l$ with $l$ digits after the fractional point satisfy $\|\sigma(w_l)\|_2>2H(a,b)$, we obtain an upper bound on $L_{\oplus}(\beta)$.
+Nevertheless, we have infinitely many such numbers.
+However, we can consider the numbers whose greedy expansion has only $l$ digits after the fractional point, no nonzero digits before, and find the minimum of the norm of these numbers.
+The set of such numbers is finite and can be examined by a program.
+Nevertheless, we must also increase the value of our bound from $2H(a,b)$ to $3H(a,b)$ to deal with this simplification.
+The Table \ref{tab:6} shows our results for several cubic Pisot unit bases with two negative conjugates, where we combine the computer calculations with the lower bound provided by the beginning of this section.
+The number $x$ denotes the found minimum.

-As we can see, in some cases, we have obtained the exact values of $L_{\oplus}(\beta)$.
+As we can see, in some cases, we have obtained the exact value of $L_{\oplus}(\beta)$.